klaoe/klaoe.github.io/index.md

 # klaoe loves DADADA...

 # klaoe has no religion, it separate instead of unite.
-# klaoe doesn't trust politicians, get them out!
-El pueblo unido jamás será vencido...
+# klaoe doesn't trust politicians...but believes in..el pueblo unido jamás será vencido!

 - go vegan for the animals
 - go vegan for the planet